article background

 Fridge crisper

-The crispers, or humidity drawers, will usually be slightly warmer so that the fruits and vegetables don’t freeze.
-Typically, this section can be adjusted – low to high – which simply opens or closes a window in the drawers.
-Greens including spinach, broccoli, and herbs require high humidity levels as these products are sensitive to moisture loss.
-Fruits including apples, mangoes, pears, and avocados are not sensitive to moisture, and thus require a lower humidity level.
+The crispers – or humidity drawers – will usually be slightly warmer so that the fruits and vegetables don’t freeze.
+This section can be adjusted from low to high humidity, which opens or closes a window in the drawers.
+Greens including spinach, broccoli and herbs require high-humidity levels as these products are sensitive to moisture loss.
+Fruits including apples, mangoes, pears and avocados are prone to rotting at a faster rate than other fruits and thus require a lower humidity level.

-How long can you leave food out of the fridge?
+How long can food be left out of the fridge?

-When placing produce in your fridge, keep in mind the following items that are often classified as ‘high-risk foods’:
+When placing produce in the fridge, keep in mind the following items that are often classified as ‘high-risk foods’:

 • Meat